aosingh/lexpy/README.md

 a dictionary and a lexicon is that in a lexicon there are no values associated with the words.
 A lexicon is similar to a list of words or a set, but the internal representation is different and optimized for faster searches(of words, prefixes and wildcard patterns).
 Precisely the search time is O(W) where W is the length of the word.

-2 important Lexicon datastructures are:
+2 important Lexicon data-structures are:
 1. Trie.
 3. Directed Acyclic Word Graph(DAWG).